 At a Glance

-- Tasks: Support and facilitate engaging activities for people affected by dementia in a welcoming group setting.
+- Tasks: Facilitate engaging activities for people affected by dementia in a supportive group setting.

 - Company: Join Alzheimer’s Society, the UK’s leading charity tackling all aspects of dementia.

-- Benefits: Gain valuable experience, develop skills, and make a real difference in your community.
+- Benefits: Gain valuable experience, make a difference, and enjoy flexible volunteering hours.

-- Why this job: Be part of a compassionate team making a positive impact on lives affected by dementia.
+- Why this job: Be part of a compassionate team making a real impact in the community.

-- Qualifications: Good communication skills, enthusiasm, and a willingness to learn about dementia are essential.
+- Qualifications: Must be 18+, with good communication skills and a willingness to learn about dementia.

 If you’re confident, enjoy meeting new people and are interested in providing meaningful activities for people affected by dementia, then we’d love to hear from you!